-New Victory LabWorks provides residency artists with the freedom to experiment, play and test ideas in the creation of new work for family audiences.
-Housed in the state-of-the-art New 42nd Street Studios, artists receive time, space and resources, as well as artistic feedback and support of New Victory artistic programming staff.
-Residency artists are also given access to an international community of artists and leaders in the field of performing arts for families and opportunities to interact with their target audience: kids themselves.
-The residencies are tailored to the specific needs and creative processes of each company, and may include presentations or open rehearsals for invited family audiences.
+Situated in the state-of-the-art New 42nd Street Studios, artists receive space, support and feedback from New Victory artistic programming staff.
+Residency artists are also given access to an international community of artists and leaders in the field of performing arts for families, and opportunities to interact with their target audience: kids.
+Residencies are tailored to the specific needs and creative processes of each company, and may include presentations or open rehearsals for invited audiences of New Victory Member families.

 For more information about LabWorks, please contact Jonathan Shmidt Chapman, Associate Director of Artistic Programming.